prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/T3.1/single_tree.md

 ## In brief

-The *Single Tree Appoximation* is an approach that aims at building a decision trees to approximate the behavior of a black box, typically a neural network.
+The **single tree appoximation** is an approach that aims at building a decision tree to approximate the behavior of a black box, typically a neural network.

 ## More in detail